Generating Realistic Training Images Based on Tonality-Alignment Generative Adversarial Networks for Hand Pose Estimation: Introduction

-Recent studies \eg,~\cite{mueller_cvpr18, zimmermann_iccv17} have adopted AR simulators to generate large-scale training examples.
-In this way, plenty hand images with various poses, skin textures, lighting conditions can be systematically synthesized.
-Moreover, the accurate hand-keypoint annotations in these synthesized hand images are also available.

-Training with such synthetic images directly may not result in a much improved hand pose estimator.
-The reason lies in the dissimilarity between the real and synthetic data.
-To address this issue, we suggest blending a synthetic hand pose (foreground) image with a real background image.
-In this work, we aim at seamless fusion of the foreground and background images so that the fused images can be more realistic and greatly improve the hand pose estimator.
+Synthesizing training data has been a feasible way to tackle the lack of training data.
+Recent studies, \eg \cite{mueller_cvpr18,zimmermann_iccv17}, have adopted {\em augmented reality} (AR) simulators to generate large-scale training examples.
+In this way, plenty hand images with various poses, skin textures, and lighting conditions can be systematically synthesized.
+Moreover, accurate hand-keypoint annotations of these synthesized hand images are also available.
+Training with such synthetic images may not result in a much improved hand pose estimator because of the dissimilarity between the real and synthetic data.
+In this work, we suggest blending a synthetic hand pose (foreground) image with a real background image so that the blended images are realistic enough to serve as high-quality training data.

-We are aware of the dissimilarity in styles and appearances between the synthetic hand pose image and the real background image.
-Thus, we present a GAN-based method, tonality-alignment generative adversarial networks (TAGANs), to generate the realistic training data.

-We are inspired by the image-to-image translation technique based on conditional GANs, {\em Pix2pix Nets}~\cite{isola_cvpr17}, where extra shape features serve as the input to GANs and can constrain the object shape in the synthesized photo.
-In addition to the shape constraint, we design a tonality-alignment loss function in TAGANs to align the color distributions tonality of the input and generated images.
-It turns out that the hand pose images can be better embedded into the background images, resulting in more realistic hand pose images.
+We are aware of the dissimilarity between synthetic hand pose images and real background images in styles and appearances.
+Thus, we present a GAN-based method, {\em tonality-alignment generative adversarial networks} (TAGAN), to eliminate the dissimilarity.
+TAGAN employs the image-to-image translation technique based on {\em conditional GAN} (CGAN)~\cite{isola_cvpr17}, where extra shape features serve as the input to GAN and constrain the object shape in the synthesized photo.
+In addition to the shape constraint, a tonality-alignment loss in TAGAN is designed to align the color distributions tonality of the input and generated images.
+It turns out that the hand pose images can be better blended into the background images, resulting in more realistic hand pose images.
 The hand pose estimator is then considerably improved by using the generated hand pose images as the augmented training data.